slausmeister/AutoHDR/readme.md

 We evaluate this guesser on the validation set with an 80, 20 training - validation split and get a quite consistent loss of ~8%.
 This is definitely a very good performance considering the guesser did not look at the actual image.
 It is therefore fair to say that the underlying data is quite homogenous.
 Still, the random guesser is fortunately outperformed by our ViT model, which consistently achieves loss rates of around ~2%.

 ## Understanding the Attention Heads
 We now seek to understand the attention heads.
-The hope being that there is a certain structure here, that indicates that the network is actually considering different aspects of the input image.
+The hope is that there is a certain structure here, indicating that the network is actually considering different aspects of the input image.
 As the settings affect the brightness spectrum of the image, we hypothesize that the network should pay attention to shadows, highlights and especially bright light sources (such as the sun).

 The ViT works on 16 times 16 tokens plus the cls token in 12 layers using 12 attention heads.
-For our visualization we highlight the patches that were most addend by each attention head for the cls token.
+For our visualization we highlight the patches that were most added by each attention head for the cls token.
 We select a subset of layers and attention maps to make it a bit less convoluted.

 | Input | Attention Maps |
 | :------: | :------: |
 | ![Loss](./assets/attention_input.jpg) | ![Loss](./assets/attention_map.png) |

-Fig 7: An image we've fed into the model and a selection of attention heads.
-We've selected every second attention head from every second transformer layer.
+Fig 7: The left image was provided as input to the model, and a subset of attention heads was chosen for the right visualization.
+We selected every second attention head from every second transformer layer.

-All though interpreting attention maps should always be done with a grain of salt, one can still clearly see that heads generally focus on specific brightness regions.
-This indicates that the networks suggestion is actually founded in the input data as it pays attention to similar areas in the images as a photographer would do when determining brightness settings.
+Although interpreting attention maps should always be done with a grain of salt, one can tell that heads generally focus on specific brightness regions.
+This indicates that the network's suggestion is actually based on the input data as it pays attention to similar areas in the images as a photographer would do when determining brightness settings.

-Overall it is fair to say that even though the underlying data is not too complicated, that is at least not taking obvious escapes such as learning specific values independent of the input.
+Overall, it is fair to say that even though the underlying data is not too complicated, that is at least not taking obvious escapes such as learning specific values independent of the input.

 # Data Augmentation
 Having only a limited amount of labeled data at hand, the generation of synthetic data is a natural approach to improve the sufficiency and diversity of training data.
-Otherwise, the model could end up over-fitting to the training data.
-The basic idea of augmenting data for training is to make small modifications to the data such that it is close to the real one but slightly different.
-For computer vision tasks this means to one changes small parts of the picture such that the main content stays recognizable, e.g. change the background when the task is to detect an object in the foreground.
+Without such augmention, the model risks overfitting to the training data.
+The basic idea of augmenting data for training is to introduce minor modifications to the data such that it remains close to the original but exhibits slight variations.
+For computer vision tasks this means to one changes small aspects of the image while keeping the main content recognizable, e.g. change the background when the task is to detect an object in the foreground.
 For object detection tasks there are extensive surveys available describing applicable data augmentation methods and providing a numerical analysis of their performance, see [Kumar et al., 2023] and [Yang et al., 2022].
-However, our problem sets a different task to solve: recognizing objects and their luminosity relative to the rest of the picture.
-Due to the lack of experience of the performance of the methods available, we pick seven promising basic data augmentation methods and apply them to the problem to see how they perform.
+However, our problem sets a different task to solve: we aim to recognize objects and their luminosity relative to the rest of the image.
+Due to the lack of specific performance data on available methods for this particular problem, we select seven promising basic data augmentation methods and apply them to the problem to evaluate their effectiveness.

 ## Data Augmentation methods

 We follow the taxonomy of basic data augmentation methods proposed by [Kumar et al., 2023].
-For common methods we use the available implementations provided by torchvision.
-For the last two augmentation methods there are no implementations available inside a ML framework so we implemented them manually based on the corresponding paper.
-In the following we introduce each method that is used for the training process and give a short heuristic explanation how we think the method could benefit or harm the training.
+For common methods, we use the available implementations provided by torchvision.
+The last two augmentation methods, not available within any ML framework, were manually implemented based on the respective papers.
+In the following, we introduce each method that is used in the training process and give a brief heuristic explanation how we think the method could benefit or harm the training.

 ### Geometric Image Manipulation
 **Rotation and Flipping**

-As a first basic method to augment our training data we use flipping and rotating which keeps the structure and content of the picture intact and thus do not run the risk of loosing important information.
-However, being that simple it is not able to generate diverse data.
+As a first basic method to augment our training data we use flipping and rotating which preserves the structure and content of the picture, thus minimizing the risk of loosing important information.
+However, due to its simplicity, it is not able to generate diverse data.

 ```python
 imgs = [original_img]